Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Summary and conclusion

 We performed two sets of 2D test simulations.
-In the first set we tested the accuracy of the grey transport over a range of progenitors, spanning ZAMS masses from 11 to 15 solar masses, and used the SFHo EOS for every simulation.
-We found good qualitative and quantitative agreement for the evolution of the PNS and the shock radius for all models, except for one progenitor in which shock expansion was set approximately 100 ms earlier in the grey simulation.
+In the first set we tested the accuracy of the gray transport over a range of progenitors, spanning ZAMS masses from 11 to 15 solar masses, and used the SFHo EOS for every simulation.
+We found good qualitative and quantitative agreement for the evolution of the PNS and the shock radius for all models, except for one progenitor in which shock expansion was set approximately 100 ms earlier in the gray simulation.
 The scheme by \cite{Foucart:2016rxm} resulted in significantly delayed explosions, compared to the energy-dependent transport simulations, for two out of the five progenitors.
 The original scheme also consistently led to PNS radii that were $\sim10$\,km too large.

 In the second set of 2D simulations, we kept the progenitor constant and studied the effects of varying the EOS.
-Recomputing the simulations performed by \cite{Andersen:2021vzo} with our grey scheme showed that it is slightly more conducive to explosions than the energy-dependent simulations.
+Recomputing the simulations performed by \cite{Andersen:2021vzo} with our gray scheme showed that it is slightly more conducive to explosions than the energy-dependent simulations.
 The particular model used for the comparison with \cite{Andersen:2021vzo} has been used by several authors that have reported successful and unsuccessful explosions \citep{Melson:2015spa}.
-A likely conclusion is that the grey scheme will favour explosions in cases close to the boundary between failed and successful supernova explosions.
-Again, we found that the original grey transport hampers shock revival and leads to extended PNSs.
+A likely conclusion is that the gray scheme favors explosions in cases close to the boundary between failed and successful supernova explosions.
+Again, we found that the original gray transport hampers shock revival and leads to extended PNSs.